mattwarren/mattwarren.github.io/_posts/2016-12-12-Research-papers-in-the-.NET-source.md

 codeproject: false
 ---

 This post is completely inspired by (or 'copied from' depending on your point of view) a recent post titled [JAVA PAPERS](http://lowlevelbits.org/java-papers/) (also see the [HackerNews discussion](https://news.ycombinator.com/item?id=13022649)).
-However, instead of looking at Java and the JVM, I'll be looking a references to research papers in the **.NET language/runtime/compiler source code**.
+However, instead of looking at Java and the JVM, I'll be looking at references to research papers in the **.NET language, runtime and compiler source code**.

 If I've missed any that you know of, please leave a comment below!